NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      >  dem_geoid results/output-DEM.tif

-Converting to the LAS Format
+Converting to the LAS format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If it is desired to use the ``stereo`` generated point cloud outside of